Improving motor imagery decoding methods for an EEG-based mobile brain-computer interface in the context of the 2024 Cybathlon: Conclusion

 Beyond technical performance, a major contribution of this work lies in its human-centred, iterative design approach.
 Close collaboration with our tetraplegic pilot informed the design of the training interface and the development of real-time feedback mechanisms.
 The development of a training game provided continuous engagement, promoting user learning, system calibration, and feedback-driven adaptation.
 This emphasis on usability and user experience directly addresses one of the main limitations of current BCI research, the gap between high laboratory accuracy and limited real-world applicability.

 Our findings underscore the importance of modularity and adaptability in BCI systems.
 By designing each module to function independently and in parallel, we make it easier and more feasible to substitute or upgrade components, such as preprocessing algorithms, classifiers, or feedback modalities, without compromising the overall system integrity.
-Furthermore, the system's modularity aims to provide a promising foundation for scalable BCI solutions that can be personalized for different users, signal modalities, or assistive technologies.
+Furthermore, the system's modularity could provide a foundation for more scalable BCI solutions that can be personalized for different users, signal modalities, or assistive technologies.

 Future work will focus on improving robustness and user adaptation through hybrid feature integration (e.g., combining EEG with peripheral physiological signals), adaptive learning techniques, and personalized calibration routines that dynamically adjust to individual signal variability.
 Additionally, we aim to extend the system’s capabilities beyond competitive environments to daily assistive scenarios.